AethanFoot-University/Sleegp/README.md

 - `report/` contains the final project report, typeset in LaTeX.
 See `report/README.md` for detailed information about the report and how to build it.
-- `documentation/` contains useful documents such as a copy of the coursework specification.
+- `resources/` contains useful documents and resources, such as a copy of the coursework specification.